Bandit Social Learning: Exploration under Myopic Behavior: Our model and preliminaries

 \section{Our model and preliminaries}

 Our model, called \textbf{Bandit Social Learning}, is defined as follows.
 There are $T$ rounds, where $T\in\N$ is the time horizon, and two \emph{arms} (\ie alternative actions).
 We use $[T]$ and $[2]$ to denote the set of rounds and arms, respectively. \footnote{Throughout, we denote $[n] = \cbr{1,2 \LDOTS n}$, for any $n\in\N$.} In each round $t\in [T]$, a new agent arrives, observes history $\hist_t$ (defined below), chooses an arm $a_t\in [2]$, receives reward $r_t\in [0,1]$ for this arm, and leaves forever.
-When a given arm $a\in[2]$ is chosen, its reward is drawn independently from Bernoulli distribution with mean $\mu_a\in [0,1]$. \footnote{Our upper-bound results hold for arbitrary reward distributions on $[0,1]$.} The mean reward is fixed over time, but not known to the agents.
+When a given arm $a\in[2]$ is chosen, its reward is drawn independently from Bernoulli distribution with mean $\mu_a\in [0,1]$. \footnote{Our results on upper bounds (Section~\ref{sec:UB}) and Bayesian learning failures (Section~\ref{sec:priors}) allow each arm to have an arbitrary reward distribution on $[0,1]$.
+We omit further mention of this to simplify presentation.} The mean reward is fixed over time, but not known to the agents.
 Some initial data is available to all agents, namely $N_0\geq 1$ samples of each arm $a\in[2]$.
 We denote them $r^0_{a,i}\in[0,1]$, $i\in[N_0]$.
 The history in round $t$ consists of both the initial data and the data generated by the previous agents.
 Formally, it is a tuple of arm-reward pairs,

 We summarize the protocol for Bandit Social Learning as Protocol~\ref{alg:BSL}.